fiskaltrust/rollout-doc/middleware/step-by-step/2-hardware-tses-at-local-server-for-multiple-cash-registers/README.md

 ---
-slug: /posdealers/rollout-doc/middleware/guides/shared-tses
+slug: /posdealers/rollout-doc/middleware/guides/shared-tse
-title: Setup Guide for "TSE shared across cash registers"
+title: Setup Guide for "Several cash registers sharing a central TSE"
 ---

-# TSE shared across cash registers
+# Several cash registers sharing a central TSE
 This guide walks you through a shared scenario where one SCU/TSE is shared across several queues and cash registers.